makerdao/community/governance/polls/MIP9 Community Greenlight Poll - REINNO - February 15, 2021.md

 ## Review

 This poll asks whether the asset REINNO (REINNO Stablecoin) should be prioritized for inclusion in the Maker Protocol by the [domain teams](https://github.com/makerdao/mips/blob/master/MIP7/mip7.md#mip7c2-the-current-domain-roles-list).
+This is the second greenlight poll run for the REINNO (REINNO Stablecoin) asset, allowed due to resubmission of a revised application with significant differences from the original application.

 Please review the collateral onboarding application [thread](https://forum.makerdao.com/t/reinno-mip6-collateral-onboarding-application-new/6218) to inform your position before voting.